dgraph-io/dgraph/wiki/content/howto/index.md

 There are many examples where upserts are useful.
 Most examples involve the creation of a 1 to 1 mapping between two different entities.
-E.g. associating usernames with user account nodes.
+E.g. associating email addresses with user accounts.

 Upserts are common in both traditional RDBMSs and newer NoSQL databases.
 Dgraph is no exception.